 Though relatively new, these billboards contain outdated and erroneous information.
 According to these billboards, QB’s Visitor Info Centre is open 7 days a week, but only from May to September.
 Huh?

 One billboard describes a 2019 festival in Parksville, and the now-defunct Thursday evening Summer Market in QB.
 What really caught the eye though, was the billboard featuring a collage of a dozen photos with the caption SHOP PLAY EAT STAY — QUALICUM BEACH.
-Smack dab in the centre of that billboard is a photo of… Parksville’s Sand Castle competition?!?
-What’s that doing in the centre of a billboard that supposedly exists to promote Qualicum Beach?
+Smack dab in the centre of that billboard is a photo of… Parksville’s Sand Castle competition, in the centre of a billboard that supposedly exists to promote Qualicum Beach.

 Do the Qualicum Beach Chamber of Commerce members who presumably benefit from, and may have partially paid for, this misleading representation of Qualicum Beach, actually support this particular altered version of reality?

 Do they even know about it?
 Was the public told about the plan to alter the map, or allowed an opportunity to comment before these billboards were installed, or was this change quietly imposed on the community with little or no public consultation?
-Whose brush is Qualicum Beach being painted with?
+Some business owners and long-time residents have been asking, whose brush is Qualicum Beach being painted with?